crate/crate/docs/appendices/release-notes/unreleased.rst

   "Monitoring" page and move its contents to the "Overview" page.

 - Added ``switch_to_plaintext`` :ref:`Host-Based Authentication <admin_hba>`
-  config for enabling plaintext connection for intra-zone communications.
+  option for enabling plain text connection for intra-zone communications.

 New Types